 I’ve long since donated most of my cookbooks as they were taking up a wall in my home.
 Although finding a recipe on the internet is fast and easy, I still have a few copies of my favorite books.
 I enjoy thumbing through the pages and seeing the pictures, while I decide what to make for dinner.

 The one thing I discovered about “Southern Living” Magazine recipes is that I never had to worry about them not being tasty.
 Everything was tested in their test kitchens and had to be delicious and doable for a recipe to make it into the magazine.
 I was never afraid to make a southern living recipe for the very first time and serve it to guests.

-One of the best recipes however was call “Spicy Beef Tenderloin “.
-As I said, its a family favorite!
-I can’t even count the number of times we’ve prepared this for family and friend.
+One of the best recipes however called “Spicy Beef Tenderloin “.
+As I said, it’s a family favorite!
+I can’t even count the number of times we’ve prepared this for family and friends.
 It’s an entertaining #1.

 Spicy Beef Tenderloin

 - 1 cup port wine, (see note)

 - 1 cup soy sauce

 - 1 tsp pepper

 - 1 tsp dried whole thyme